Whelp-Inc/whelp-flutter-sdk/doc/native_ios.md

 To send messages to Flutter, you need to call the `invokeMethod` method of the channel:

 #### - start
-This method should be called with data shown below to configure the live chat before opening:
+This method should be called with data below to configure the live chat before opening:

 ```swift
 let data: [String: Any] = [